 This feature is automatically enabled on Salt clients, and you do not need to perform any further configuration.
-For traditional clients, the feature is enabled if you have registered the client using a bootstrap script and have enabled remote commands.
 You can use this procedure to enable it manually, instead.

 Before you begin, ensure your client is subscribed to the appropriate tools child channel for its installed operating system.
 For more information about subscribing to software channels, see Client-configuration > Channels.